AnkitRana24-tech/Space_Mission_Analysis/README.md

 **2. Exploratory Data Analysis (EDA):**
 - Trend analysis of space missions
-- Visualization of launches, success rates, and agencies
+- Visualization of launches, success rates, and agencies.

 **3. Machine Learning Models**
 Implemented and compared multiple models such as: